Key Performance Indicators

 Customers do not need to take any action or apply for this scheme.
 Electric Ireland will automatically apply reductions to the bills of all eligible business customers.

-If you are however an Energy & Trade Intensive Industry (ETII) customer, you may be eligible to apply for a higher level of support.
+Energy & Trade Intensive Industry (ETII) customers were eligible to apply for a higher level of support.
+Please note:

 Non-Domestic Alternative Fuel Payment (AFP)